echopen/echOpen_starterkit/coding_&_documenting.md

 ## Software repos

-* [electronic](https://github.com/echopen/electronic) : is dedicated to echOpen's electronic (gerber files and such) and mecanics (3D plans & such) and its control

 * [android-app](https://github.com/echopen/android-app) : the repo dedicated to the Android App.
 For now on, the backend is quite stabilized.
 The UI is still on building

 * [kit-soft](https://github.com/echopen/kit-soft) : dedicated to